docopt/docopts/README.md

 `docopts` doesn't need a python interpreter anymore, so it works on any legacy system too.

-As of 2019-05-18
+As of 2021-09-15

-* `docopts` is able to reproduce 100% of the python version.
+* `docopts` is able to reproduce almost 100% of the python version.
 * unit tests for Go are provided, so hack as you wish.
 * 100% of `language_agnostic_tester.py` tests pass (GNU/Linux 64bits).
 * `bats-core` unittests and functional testing are provided too.